orbitdb-archive/orbit/README.md

 [http://orbit.libp2p.io/](http://orbit.libp2p.io)

 *The live demo is an old version of Orbit.
-It is recommended to follow the instructions belows to run the latest version.*
+It is recommended to follow the instructions below to run the latest version.*

 #### Browser

-*Chrome is recommended to run Orbit in a browser.*
+*Chrome is recommended to run Orbit in the browser.*

 ```
 git clone https://github.com/haadcode/orbit.git